bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

     **Please note:** Screenshots, while helpful, won’t be accessible without alt text.

 2. After detailing the problem, we want to know what troubleshooting you tried.
-Being proactive helps us narrow down solutions and stops repetition.
+Being proactive helps us narrow down solutions and stops repetition

     Please give us a link to the source if you followed steps on a StackOverflow thread or read documentation about the problem.